mestachs/blog/posts/2022-11-21-postgres-command-line.md

 # The basic : psql

-Ok that's something you probably know...
-Since you probably ended up on a machine where you only vi or nano to edit files.
+Ok that's something you probably know... but why do I need to know `psql` ?
+You already ended up on a machine where you only have vi or nano to edit files ?
-You probably have to know a few psql tricks to survive there.
+That's exactly the same here, you have to know a few psql tricks to survive there too.

 ## DATABASE_URL

-First if you have environnement variables the `DATABASE_URL` (a la heroku) you don't have to split the url into its components
+First if you have environnement variable like the `DATABASE_URL` (à la heroku) you don't have to split the url into its components to run psql against the db

 ```
 psql postgresql://user:password@host.zone.rds.amazonaws.com:5432/demo
 ```

-Note that pgdump also support that but a bit differently
+Note that pg_dump also support that but a bit differently

 ```
 pg_dump -Fc -v --no-acl --no-owner --dbname=$DATABASE_URL -f myapp.dump